Is it Your Intention or Goal to Write Your Book?

 Empower – Your success

-One of the pearl of wisdom she shared for writers is to just write the book.
+One of the pearl of wisdom she shared for writers is to just write your book.
 Mary explained on aspect, “What I did with both of the books was I carved out time.
 Well, first I set the intention I was going to write the book.
 I talk about intentions being very different from an idea, target, or goal.
 All of them are important.
 When you put an intention behind it, what you’re saying is, ‘I’m going to put my internal energy and my mind to the task to make sure I get it done because it’s important to me.
 If we set a goal that can be externally driven… but we sorta know we’re not going to to put the energy into it.
 Intention is a little bit deeper.
 We know internally we are connected to it and we’re going to do it.”

 In addition to setting the intention, you will hear how Mary wrote Coming Home to You in nine months and The Female EDGE in three months.
 In this episode you will discover which element of publishing she found challenging and how she moved through her fear.

 Pour yourself a mug of hot tea and enjoy our delightfully insightful conversation about the importance of our self-talk and setting intentions.